adityasengar/adityasengar.github.io/freelancing.md

 permalink: /freelancing/
 ---

 Below is a collection of consulting and research projects carried out by Aditya Sengar.
 Each entry expands to reveal a short technical summary, an illustration and a link placeholder for the corresponding code or report.
+More information about my professional background and services is available on my <a href="[https://github.com/adityasengar/Counterfactual](https://www.kolabtree.com/find-an-expert/aditya-s.27618)" target="_blank">Kolabtree profile</a>.

 ## Machine learning projects